Adaptive Optimization for Prediction with Missing Data: Numerical Experiments

 We consider two settings, one where the data is fully synthetic, and one where the design matrix $\bm{X}$ is taken from openly available datasets (for which we consider both synthetic and real signals $Y$).
 We provide a short overview of these setting here, and refer the reader to Appendix~\ref{sec:data} for further details.

 In the {synthetic} setting, we follow a common approach in the literature \citep[see, e.g., ][section 7]{le2020linear} and sample each feature vector $\bm{x}$ from a multivariate Gaussian distribution.
 We then generate a (continuous) dependent variable $Y$ as a linear or nonlinear (neural network) function of $\bm{x}$.
 Finally, we impute data, i.e., generate missingness patterns, either completely at random (MCAR) or by censoring the extreme values (an extreme case of NMAR).
-Overall, we control the number of observations in our dataset ($n$, ranging from 40 to 1,000), the relationship between $Y$ and $\bm{X}$ (two alternatives), the missingness mechanisms (two mechanisms), and the fraction of missing entries ($p$, ranging from 0.1 to 0.8), leading to $49 \times 2 \times 2 \times 8 = 1,568$ different instances.
+Overall, we control the number of observations in our dataset ($n$, ranging from 40 to 1,000), the relationship between $Y$ and $\bm{X}$ (two alternatives), the missingness mechanisms (two mechanisms), and the fraction of missing entries ($p$, ranging from 0.1 to 0.8), leading to $49 \times 2 \times 2 \times 8 = 1,568$ different instances. {\blue Out of these four configurations ($Y$ linear/non-linear, MCAR/censoring), only one ($Y$ linear, MCAR) satisfies Assumption \ref{ass:finite.generative}.}

 To complement these synthetic instances, we assemble a corpus of 63 publicly available datasets with missing data, from the UCI Machine Learning Repository and the RDatasets Repository.
 For these datasets, we consider both real-world and synthetic signals.
 More precisely, 46 of the 63 datasets identify a clear target outcome (or dependent variable)---we refer to this case as the `Real' setting (see Figure~\ref{fig:exp.designs}).
 In addition, we also create instances where the dependent variable is synthetically generated from the real feature vectors.
 To do so, we apply the following methodology for each dataset: First, we generate a fully imputed version of the dataset.
 Then, we generate a synthetic signal, as a function (again, linear or non-linear) of (a) the (imputed) features values only (Syn-MAR), or (b) of both the feature values and the missingness indicator (Syn-NMAR).
 We also consider an adversarial setting (c) where the dependent variable is generated as a function of the imputed feature values as in (a), but where we adversarially reallocate the missingness patterns across observations to ensure the data is not missing at random (Syn-AM).
 We graphically summarize the four experimental designs we construct from these real datasets in Figure \ref{fig:exp.designs} and provide a more detailed description of the datasets and the methodology in Section \ref{ssec:data.realx}.